dgabriel123/TW-samples/mindfulness.md

 ## Breathing

 Whether or not you use your breath as the `anchor`, correct breathing is essential to an effective meditation practice.
 Without conscious awareness the breath often becomes shallow and quick.
-This type of breathing is called `chest breathing` and it reinforces anxiety and stress.
+This type of breathing is called `chest breathing` and it physiologically reinforces anxiety and stress.

 Correct breathing can also be called diaphragmatic breathing, or `belly breathing`.
 This type of breathing is: